Maintaining Healthy Horse Teeth: 5 Things You Need to Know About Your Horse’s Teeth

-Know the signs of tooth discomfort and common horse dental problems
+Know the signs of tooth discomfort and common dental problems in horses

-Just as important as their hooves, joint and coat health, your horse’s teeth require regular care and maintenance.
-The health of your horse’s teeth and gums tell you a lot about their overall health and wellness.
+Just as important as their hooves, joints, and coat health, your horse’s teeth require regular care and maintenance.
+The health of your horse’s teeth and gums tells you a lot about their overall health and wellness.

-In this blog we provide facts and information many people do not know about horse teeth.
+In this blog, we provide facts and information that many people do not know about horse teeth.
 As always, please consult your veterinarian with any questions about your horse’s teeth.

-Like so many aspects of horse care, horse teeth require periodic maintenance to ensure your horse lives their healthiest life.
+Like many aspects of horse care, achieving healthy horse teeth requires periodic maintenance to ensure your horse lives its healthiest life.
 Keep in mind these 3 reasons for monitoring your horse’s teeth:

-1. Healthy teeth mean it’s easier to eat and absorb essential vitamins, minerals, and nutrients.
+1. Healthy horse teeth mean it’s easier to eat and absorb essential vitamins, minerals, and nutrients.

-3. Healthy teeth mean your horse can get enough calories to maintain their weight and fuel themselves for training, competition, and daily life.
+3. Healthy horse teeth mean your horse can get enough calories to maintain weight and fuel itself for training, competition, and daily life.

-Head shaking, rearing, fighting the bit, and acting out can be signs of sore teeth and gums.
+Head shaking, rearing, fighting the bit, and acting out can be signs of dental problems in horses.
 Pay attention to any changes in your horse’s behavior and when in doubt, contact your veterinarian for a full exam and dental check-up.

-Make sure you know these 5 facts about horse teeth and horse dental care.
+Make sure you know these 5 horse teeth facts and dental care.

 1. You Must Routinely Float Your Horse’s Teeth